kubecost/docs/cost-allocation.md

 1) resources allocated, i.e. max of resource requests and usage
 2) the cost of each resource
-3) the number of time resources were provisioned
+3) the amount of time resources were provisioned

 For more information, refer to this [FAQ](https://github.com/kubecost/cost-model#frequently-asked-questions) on how each of these inputs is determined based on your environment.